When Is the Best Time to Water Your Grass?

 Water based on the time of year

 The season and the weather have an impact on how you water your lawn.
 For instance, you may need to water your grass less often during the rainy season in your area.
 You will need to water your lawn more often when there is drought.
+The amount of water your lawn needs is also dependent on the temperature.
+Because cool-season grasses cannot withstand high temperatures, they will become dormant in the summer unless they receive an abundance of water.
+However, regardless of the species of grass, you should water it less in the colder months of early spring and late fall, since less heat and sunlight equals less evaporation.
+You don’t want fungus to grow on your grass because of excessive watering.

 Water based on the kind of soil